SirBeepington/sosalot/docs/MCP server resource info_sources.md

 - Ordered by preference (as defined in configuration)
 - Sources may be files, directories, or symlinks
 - No guarantee of completeness or uniqueness

-### `missing_sources`
-- Lists configured paths or globs that did **not** match
-- Included to make absence explicit and meaningful
-- Absence is informational, not an error

 If no sources exist, `sources` is an empty array.
 This is **not an error condition**.